Parcel Tax Renewal 2026

 - How are Palo Alto Unified Schools funded?

-- How much would a potential renewal measure cost?
+- How much will Measure B cost?

 - How can the public review past reports from the parcel tax oversight committee?